 Commercial intercoms must be able to handle a bit more complexity.
 In addition to allowing visitors to call an employee inside a multi-tenant building, commercial intercoms must also allow visitors to call the business.
 This is because a guest might need property access without visiting a specific employee.

 For example, a delivery person might be delivering packages to a company in the building without knowing which employee purchased those items.
-So, when the delivery person uses the commercial intercom in this scenario, there needs to be an option to call the ‘front desk’ or ‘receptionist’.
+So, when the delivery person uses the commercial intercom in this scenario, there must be an option to call the ‘front desk’ or ‘receptionist’.

 Pro tip: Make sure your multi-tenant commercial intercom allows visitors to call both the companies in the building and the individual employees of each company.
-That way, you’ll accommodate every visitor regardless of the reason for their visit.
+That way, you’ll accommodate every visitor regardless of their reason for visiting.

 8. Office intercoms